 More importantly, things have changed.
 Nowadays, even if I have an idea, it takes so much effort to do so.
 Iʼve many other responsibilities.
 The older we get, the heavier the trade-offs become.
 Time, family, stability, mortgage.
 Earlier it was much easier to start and execute.
 Now, Iʼve to think about how to pay the mortgage, etc.

-It’s also comfortable to work for a bigger company.
-Comfort gives you security but slowly dulls the hunger that once pushed you to take risks.
+It's also comfortable to work for a bigger company.
 Nevertheless, I think smaller initiatives are still possible.
 They just require intentional energy.
-These are the kinds that don’t wait for inspiration to strike.
+Some opportunities donʼt need so much effort like blogging.
+When it comes to big pushes, I still believe itʼs doable but it requires sacrifices.

 Closing Thoughts